The Lady's Dressing Room: Summary

 Ever after his discovery of Celia's nauseating dressing room he can never look at women the same way again.
 In every woman he sees through the powdered wigs and painted faces to the grime beneath.

 Swift ends the poem by suggesting that if young men only ignore the stench and accept the painted illusion, they can enjoy the "charms of womanhood".

-He couldn't handle the realization that women aren't perfect and angelic as they appear to be.
-He realized that women do indeed defecate, they perspire, they get sick, and they are human beings with human bodies that perform the normal bodily functions.
-Another interpretation of the poem is that he was perhaps on the side of women, and men for that matter, in calling everyone to be more merciful and accept people the way they are.
-Both Strephon and Celia are metaphors for men and women, representing everything good and bad.
-He comments on the "game" that courting, mating, and existing together has become.